opsschool/curriculum/capacity_planning.rst

 Forecasting
 ============

-Linear and nonlinear trending and forecasting (“steering by your wake”)
+Linear and nonlinear trending and forecasting ("steering by your wake")
 -----------------------------------------------------------------------

 Details of automatic forecasting and scaling